Surabaya Dock of 3,500 tons

-Surabaya Dock of 3,500 tons was a floating dry dock which served in Indonesia from about 1913 till about 1956.
+Surabaya Dock of 3,500 tons was a floating dry dock in Indonesia from about 1913 till about 1956.

 Context

-Surabaya is on Madura Strait at the mouth of the Kali Mas river.
-In the natural situation, ships that wanted to trade with the city could safely anchor off the coast, so smaller ships could transload goods to the city proper.
-The good connections to the interior that the river provided made Surabaya a good location for a harbor.
-In the mid 1830s the Dutch Navy decided to locate her main base in the Indies at Surabaya.
-In the 1840 this led to the construction of the Maritime Establishment (Dutch: Maritiem Etablissement) just east of the river.
-Center piece of the base were a wet dock called basin, where ships could attach to a quay, and a dry dock.

-From about 1909 the Dutch government then started the construction of a modern harbor known as the Port of Tanjung Perak (Dutch: Tandjong Perak).
-It also wanted to have a modern dry dock facility in the new harbor.
-The facilities in the port of Tanjung Priok functioned rather well, but tended to be pricey.
-Therefore, several shipping lined promoted the establishment of a similar company in Surabaya, which could compete with the Tanjung Priok Drydock Company (Droogdok Maatschappij Tandjong Priok).

 On 22 September 1910 Droogdok Maatschappij Soerabaja (DMS) was established by contract.
 It had a capital of 1,000,000 guilders.
 CEO was A.C.
 Zeeman, former chief inspector of shipping in the Dutch East Indies.
 The supervisory board was formed by W. Fenenga, of Amsterdamsche Droogdok Maatschappij; J. Muysken, of Nederlandsche Fabriek van Werktuigen en Spoorwegmaterieel; J.B.A.
 Jonckheer of Stoomvaart Maatschappij Nederland; and J.H.
 Hummel of the Koninklijke Paketvaart-Maatschappij (KPM) and Java-China-Japan Line.

-During its first years the company was a bit quite, because it did not yet have a drydock.
-Construction (dredging) of the harbor of Surabaya started only in January 1912.

 Construction and characteristics

-Ordering and Construction
+Ordering and construction

 The overall design and construction of Surabaya Dock of 3,500 tons was led by W. Fenenga.
 It was ordered at William Hamilton and Company.
 She was launched at Port Glasgow on 21 June 1912 as Soerabaya I. She was next towed to Victoria Harbour in Greenock for trials.